mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ZFS creates filesystems out of "pools" of disks.
 The more disks in the pool, the more efficiently ZFS can use their storage capacity.
 For example, if you give ZFS two 10 TB drives, you only get to use 10 TB out of your 20 TB capacity.
 If you instead use five 4 TB drives, ZFS could give you 14 TB of usable storage.

 When you're building a NAS server, you need to decide whether to use a smaller quantity .
 Smaller drives are usually cheaper in terms of $/TB, but they're more expensive to operate.
-It takes twice as much power to run two 4 TB drives than a single 8 TB drive.
+It takes twice as much electricity to run two 4 TB drives than a single 8 TB drive.

 I wanted to keep my server on the smaller side, so I opted for fewer, larger drives.

-## raidz 1, 2, or 3?
+### raidz 1, 2, or 3?

 There are a few different ZFS modes: raidz1, raidz2, and raidz3.
-The difference is just how robust the system is to disk failures. raidz1 can survive one disk failure, but you'll suffer data loss if two disks fail at the same time. raidz2 can survive two disk failures without data loss, and raidz3 can survive three failures.
+The main difference is in robustness. raidz1 can survive one disk failure, but you'll suffer data loss if two disks fail at the same time. raidz2 can survive two disk failures without data loss. raidz3 can survive three.

-Why wouldn't everyone just choose raidz3 then?
-You pay for robustness in disk space.
+Why wouldn't everyone simply choose raidz3?
+What you gain in robustness, you pay for in disk space.

 Given five 4 TB hard drives, here's how much usable storage you'd get from each ZFS mode:

 | ZFS type | Usable storage | % of total capacity |
 | -------- | -------------- | ------------------- |